9 Best Asian Boys’ Love (BL) Dramas That Define the Genre

 Semantic Error

-Despite the manhwa-based web series not starring any A-Listers (both protagonists come from relatively unknown K-pop groups) and only having eight episodes that were 25 minutes long, Semantic Error still managed to go viral for the couple’s chemistry and heart-fluttering plot.
+Despite the manhwa-based web series not starring any A-listers (both protagonists come from relatively unknown K-pop groups) and only having eight episodes that are 25 minutes long, Semantic Error still managed to go viral for the couple’s chemistry and heart-fluttering plot.
 In the series, a strict and studious computer science major has to work together with the resident campus Casanova and art major on a project.
 We love a couple that screams “opposites attract”!

 History

 As one of the Asian countries at the forefront of LGBT+ rights, Taiwan is no stranger to BL content.
-The History series (a wordplay on “his story”) is dedicated to exploring homosexual love stories and is made up of various storylines.
+The History anthology series (a wordplay on “his story”) is dedicated to exploring homosexual love stories and is made up of various storylines.
 Each season covers several gay couples and their struggles, giving audiences variety and most importantly, a safe space for queer viewers.

 We won’t say that some of these narratives are completely unproblematic (there is a step-brother plotline in seasons two and four), but for the most part, the series offers a good balance and a look into the lives of male-male couples.
-Some fan favourites are History 3: Trapped which depicts a relationship between a criminal and a cop; and History 2: Crossing the Line, a sweet high school romance that takes place within a volleyball club.
+Some fan favourites are History 3: Trapped, which depicts a relationship between a criminal and a cop; and History 2: Crossing the Line, a sweet high school romance that takes place within a volleyball club.

 The Untamed